W-Floyd/solus-deepin/UPDATES.md

 ### Updates

+*2018-05-30.1* - Updates are out there.
+Last time, I tried updating things, builds failed, but I think I'm getting there now.
+Once I have better internet, I'll be able to do things proper.
+And yes, better internet is in the works at least...

+***

 *2018-05-19.3* - Only issue so far was with Deepin Terminal, which Arch had a patch for (thanks!) - all good now.

 ***